vesta-power-model/vesta/README.md

     --probes="${PROBES}"
 ```

-We provide an example script that you can copy and modify to achieve this behavior quickly.
+We provide an example script at `my_fibonacci.sh` that you can copy and modify to achieve this behavior quickly.

 Once your experiment completes, you can use the `metrics.py` script as described in the [experiment reproduction](#experiments-reproduction) and used the steps in the [modeling guide](#modeling) to evaluate and model your benchmark.